Fired St. Paul officer won't be charged in shooting of unarmed Black man

 "Officer Dean stated that he could not see Washington's hands while in the dumpster, which caused him concern given report of a knife and Washington's assertion he had a gun," according to the Attorney General's report.

+Dean declined to comment Saturday.
+But his attorney, Robert Paule, said Dean was "relieved that justice was served in this matter" and called Axtell's decision to fire his client "a knee-jerk reaction designed to prevent protests in St. Paul rather than a logical, thoughtful decision."

-Washington's ex-girlfriend told officers that he had sexually assaulted, kidnapped and held her at knife point before forcing her to drive from Lakeville to St. Paul and crash her car.
-She also said Washington was high on drugs.
+Leading up to the incident on Nov.
+28, Washington's ex-girlfriend told officers that he had sexually assaulted, kidnapped and held her at knife point before forcing her to drive from Lakeville to St. Paul and crash her car.
+She said that Washington was high on drugs.

 Dean told investigators that Washington had displayed several characteristics that "reasonably implied his use of narcotics and unpredictability."
 Those characteristics included being naked in 40-degree temperatures for more than an hour, breaking into a nearby home to steal orange juice, and not being affected by pepper balls that officers shot at the dumpster where he was hiding.